ocadotechnology/aimmo/README.md

 By getting people to compete to program better Avatars, we can teach them all sorts of algorithms and optimisation techniques.
 For example, a really good Avatar might incorporate AI techniques such as neural networks in order to make more optimal decisions.

 ## The Game

+**Note** the game frontend lives [here](https://github.com/ocadotechnology/aimmo/tree/react_integration/game_frontend)

-The world is a 2D grid.
+The world is a isometric 3D grid.
 Some cells are impassable.
 Some cells generate score.
 Some cells contain pick-ups.

 There are other Avatars in the world.
 The more Avatars there are, the bigger the world gets.